MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/email-delivery/email-delivery-issues.md

 #### Open the message trace tool

-If you're an Office 365 Midsize Business, Office 365 Business, or Office 365 Enterprise admin, you access and run the message trace tool through the Exchange admin center.
+If you're a Microsoft 365 Midsize Business, Office 365 Business, or Office 365 Enterprise admin, you access and run the message trace tool through the Exchange admin center.
 To get there, do the following:

 1. Sign in through the appropriate link on [Where to sign in to Office 365 for business](https://support.office.com/article/e9eb7d51-5430-4929-91ab-6157c5a050b4) by using your work or school account.